Topics

 The new CFO is Brett Moraski, whose previous executive roles include founding managing partner at SEMCAP Health, operating partner at Frazier Healthcare Partners and LLR Partners, corporate VP of Transformation at Wellpoint and senior vice president of Corporate Strategy and Development at Highmark Health.

-In addition to Mango, the Longitude Health Board is comprised of the chief executive officers of the founding member organizations.
+In addition to Mango, the Longitude Health Board is made up of the chief executive officers of the founding member organizations.
 Pete McCanna of Baylor Scott & White Health has been appointed as the board chair.

 WHY THIS MATTERS